sandor-battaglini-fischer/distributed-systems-lab/README.md

   - API to GUI version (ChatGPT/Claude) analysis (hypothesis: API more stable)
   - (S) Geographical distribution of outages from downdetector
   - (S) Predictive failure model (statistical model)
-  - (S) Distribution of Incident Impact Level (and then generalise to a new metric)
+  - (S) Distribution of Incident Impact Level (and then generalise to a new metric, new taxonomy?)
   - Why do the failures occur more often for some services?
 Company infrastructure/goals, tech stack, funding etc

 General: